Brendan Perlini

-Brendan Perlini (born April 27, 1996) is an English-born Canadian professional ice hockey left winger currently playing for the Chicago Wolves of the American Hockey League (AHL).
-He most recently played for the Bakersfield Condors of the American Hockey League (AHL) while under contract to the Edmonton Oilers of the National Hockey League (NHL).
+Brendan Perlini (born April 27, 1996) is an English-Canadian professional ice hockey left winger who currently plays for the HC Lugano of the National League (NL).
+He most recently played with the Charlotte Checkers in the American Hockey League (AHL).

 Perlini was selected by the Arizona Coyotes in the first round (12th overall) of the 2014 NHL Entry Draft.
 Born in the United Kingdom, where his father, Fred Perlini, played ice hockey, Perlini grew up there before moving to Canada with his family in 2007.
 He spent four seasons in the major junior Ontario Hockey League (OHL), and made his NHL debut with the Coyotes in 2016.
 He's also played for the Chicago Blackhawks and Detroit Red Wings.

 Internationally, Perlini played for the Canadian national junior team, and won a bronze medal at the 2014 World Under-18 Championship.